Carroll Pritchard (1947 - 2020) - Obituary

 In lieu of flowers, memorials may be made to Carolina Caring Hospice House, 3975 Robinson Rd., Newton, NC 28658.

 The family will be having an outdoor service at First Baptist Church in Morganton Saturday, Sept.
 12, at 2:30 p.m., with Dr. Thomas Bland Jr. officiating.
-The Pritchard family will receive friends and family from 1 to 2:20 p.m., prior to the service.www.heritagefuneralservices.com
+The Pritchard family will receive friends and family from 1 to 2:20 p.m., prior to the service.
+The family does request all those in attendance bring and properly wear a mask for the receiving and service.
+They woul also like to thank you in advance for your coperation.www.heritagefuneralservices.com